lloydroc/lloydroc.github.io/content/post/hardware/uart-raspberry-pi.md

 ### UART Shorthand Notation

 There is a shorthand notation consisting of 3 characters to describe UART settings for just the data, parity and number of stop bits.
-It is `DPS`.
+We can abbreviate it as `DPS` for data, parity and stop bits.

 | Symbol | Possible Values | Description          |
 |--------|-----------------|----------------------|